ycycwx/cyrs/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    add      mark files into temporary zone [aliases: a] copy     Copy temporary files to target dir [aliases: c, cp] help     Print this message or the help of the given subcommand(s) list     List all temporary files [aliases: l, ls, show]
+    add      Mark files into temporary zone [aliases: a] copy     Copy temporary files to target dir [aliases: c, cp] help     Print this message or the help of the given subcommand(s) list     List all temporary files [aliases: l, ls, show]